How to Crack Open a Coconut Like a Pro

 Place a knife between the shell and the white part to separate them.
 Once the coconut breaks into pieces, it becomes very easy to separate the two.
 It’s not like you need a sharp knife to separate the two parts; a simple butter knife would do the trick.

 Even after separating the coconut shell from the white part, the remains of the brown fiber might still be there.
-In that case, just use a vegetable peeler to get rid of the fiber from the meat.
+In that case, just use a potato peeler to get rid of the fiber from the meat.
 And once the coconut is all white, it’s all ready to eaten or cooked.

 And in case if you don’t have access to an oven or a microwave…